Anton Zeilinger

 AS: How did you hear the news?

-AS: Yeah
+AS: Yes.

 AS: It’s a very nice thing to say, because of course science is a very social thing, and I imagine that’s one of the key reasons that you’ve spent decades doing this, that it’s just such a lovely activity being with all these great people around you.

-AZ: Well, it’s lovely to work… to see the excitement in the eyes of young people when they realise how interesting things we are working on.
+AZ: It’s lovely to work, to see the excitement in the eyes of young people when they realise how interesting things we are working on.
 For myself it was just curiosity.
 It was always curiosity, and still is curiosity.
 I make possible some work on applications in my group, but my interest is always curiosity.
 You know, life is short, and still I’m curious to see what will happen in the near future, or in the future as long as I am alive, I don’t know how I can follow this anymore.

 AS: The concepts are very hard to get one’s head around.
 I mean, for ordinary people quantum mechanics is a mysterious world.
 But it’s a world that has been so robust that it’s held up to every challenge.
 It’s quite remarkable isn’t it.

 AZ: That is actually really, really remarkable.
 There’s two things that are remarkable about quantum physics.
 One is that it is absolutely robust against all experimental challenges.
 The predictions which the theory makes for experiments are confirmed to incredible precision, and even in the most counterintuitive ways.
 On the other hand, the theory is also mathematically extremely beautiful.
 It’s probably one of the most beautiful theories ever invented by mankind.
 And these are two features which are so enormous.
-I try to convey this over to the general public, so I like to give talks about this to just, you know, regular people who have no background.
+I try to convey this over to the general public, so I like to give talks about this to just regular people who have no background.
 I have a feeling that people can appreciate that.

 AS: It’s really lovely to hear you talk about the joy to be gained from the beauty of a mathematical formula, even though of course most of us can’t quite see that beauty for ourselves, but to have it translated is a very special thing.